camconrad/compensator/README.md

 - **`claimRewards()`**
   Allows a delegator to claim their pending rewards.

+- **`stakeForProposal`**
+  Allows the delegator to incentivize delegate to vote for, against, or abstain.

+- **`distributeStakes`**
+  Allows the delegate to distribute staked COMP after a proposal resolves.

 - **`getPendingRewards(address delegator)`**
   Returns the amount of pending rewards for a delegator.